hyunminkang/cramore/README.md

-Before installing `cramore`, you need to install [htslib](https://github.com/samtools/htslib) in the same directory you want to install demuxlet (i.e. demuxlet and htslib should be siblings).
+Before installing `cramore`, you need to install [htslib](https://github.com/samtools/htslib) in the same directory you want to install cramore (i.e. cramore and htslib should be siblings).
 You also need [cmake](https://cmake.org/) installed in your system.

 After installing htslib, you can clone the current snapshot of this repository to install as well